subquery/stellar-subql-starter/Stellar/soroban-futurenet-starter/README.md

 [SubQuery](https://subquery.network) is a fast, flexible, and reliable open-source data indexer that provides you with custom APIs for your web3 project across all of our supported networks.
 To learn about how to get started with SubQuery, [visit our docs](https://academy.subquery.network).

-**This SubQuery project indexes all asset transfers on the Soroban Network**
+**The example project indexes all soroban transfer events on Stellar's Futurenet.
+It also indexes all account payments including credits and debits**

 ## Start